egoist/eva.js/README.md

 ### Router

 The router could render the component which matches the URL path.
-It has a `route` helper for creating an actual route object used in `vue-router`. routes as passed in as a nested array.
+It has a `route` helper for creating an actual route object used in `vue-router`. routes are passed in as a nested array.

 ```js
 app.router(route => [